-A Ford spokesperson said the company is not running a head count, similar to what GM announced when it said earlier this week it planned to reduce its salaried workforce by 15 percent and idle three assembly plants as it looks to strengthen its core business and capitalize on significant cost efficiencies.
+A Ford spokesperson said the company is not running a head count, similar to what GM announced when it said earlier this week it planned to reduce its salaried workforce by 15 percent and idle several assembly plants as it looks to strengthen its core business and capitalize on significant cost efficiencies.
 In all, the move could save GM upwards of $6 billion with most of it earmarked for autonomous driving programs and electric vehicle development.
 Compared to Ford, GM is said to only have offered two months of pay with its buyout terms.

 Market economist Jon Gabrielsen, a 40-year industry veteran who trained at the University of Michigan, predicted in the Free Press article that Ford will slowly contract its operations and trim what he expects to be thousands of salaried workers in metro Detroit and an estimated more than 10,000 throughout North America.
 He based his analysis on Securities and Exchange Commission filings, investor calls, annual reports, sales data and employment trends.